uoit-cpp/course-material/lectures/c++-fileio.md

 f << "CSCI 1061U\n" << "Programming workshop 2" << endl;
 ~~~

-In practice, it is preferrable to use `flush()`.
+__Note:__ In practice, it is preferrable to use `flush()`.
 This gives a clear signal that you intend to force a write-to-the-file.

 ### File modes

 File stream constructors take an optional second parameter that allows you to specify information about how the file should be opened.
-This parameter is called mode, and the valid flags that it accepts live in the Ios class.
+This parameter is called mode, and the valid flags that it accepts live in the `ios` class.

 ios file mode | Meaning
 --------------|--------